 “They don’t wait until there is no product before they start to worry about it,” he said.

 “If they see those dry conditions, and those numbers coming in, they start to cover themselves.”

-Australian manufacturers were trying to maintain the premium for Australian product and it made it easier to hold out for a better sale, when buyers were keen.
+Australian manufacturers were trying to maintain the premium for Australian products and it made it easier to hold out for a better sale when buyers were keen.

 Rabobank’s Michael Harvey said expectations for the new season in New Zealand were good, with healthy margins for dairy farmers on the back of milk price signals.